Darrell Green: After football

-In 2006, Darrell Green was encouraged to run for the United States Senate by the Virginia Republican Party.
+In 2006, Green was encouraged to run for the United States Senate by the Republican Party of Virginia.
 The Virginia Republicans wanted Green to enter into politics because of his longtime support for the community and dedication to Christianity.

 Green was in the news on February 16, 2010, his 50th birthday, for reportedly running a 4.43-second 40-yard dash.

 On April 26, 2013, Green announced that he had accepted a position as Special Assistant for Student–Athlete Development and Public Relations at the University of Mary Washington in Fredericksburg, Virginia.

 On August 22, 2016, Green announced that he had accepted a position as an associate athletics director and special assistant to the athletic director at George Mason University.